||This program is closed. Please contact Children of All Nations to learn about other programs that could be a good fit for your family.

 You will be required to travel to the Democratic Republic of Congo for a short trip to pick up your child and apply for their visa.
 First, a hearing will occur after all consent for the adoption has been given at the Tribunal de Paix in the region where the prospective adoptive child resides.
-Paperwork is submitted to the court.
-You do not need to be present for the court hearing.
-They can be represented by Children of All Nation’s experienced attorney during all the adoption process in Congo.
+Paperwork is submitted to the court where your child will be represented by Children of All Nation’s experienced attorney.
 If a family is adopting two children, we must receive both referrals within 6 months of each to be able to travel at one time to pick up the children.
 If the referrals come more than 6 months apart, you must travel twice or move forward with one.

 Following this hearing an investigation is ordered to make certain that all conditions for final adoption have been met.
 Once this entire process is completed the judge issues an adoption decree.
 Parents or CAN’s lawyer will then complete paperwork for their child’s immigration visa from U.S. Embassy in Kinshasa.
 Once the visa appointment is set, parents will appear in person to request their child’s visa, and then obtain exit permission from the Congolese government, and accompany their child home.
-Your stay will be 1-2 weeks in the DRC when you pick up your child.
+The estimated trip time to the DRC is 1-2 weeks.

 5. Post Adoption Requirements

-Congolese law does not require any post-adoption reports, but the orphanage where the child comes from requires two post-adoption reports at 6 and 12 months.
+Congolese law does not require any post-adoption reports, but the orphanage requires two post-adoption reports at 6 and 12 months.
 These reports demonstrate to the DRC government and the child’s orphanage the benefits of international adoption for their children.

-Children of All Nations has chosen to work with orphanages that provide better care for their children.
+Children of All Nations has chosen to work with orphanages that provide quality care for their children.
 There are approximately 30 to 130 kids in each orphanage, but does not necessarily mean all of the children are eligible for adoption.
 Orphaned children are cared for by caregivers at orphanages in the DRC.
-These are often women who are widows themselves that can relate to the child’s sense of loss.
-A few men also work at the orphanage for safety and maintenance reasons, and also to give the children a male role model.
+These are often women who are widows themselves that can empathize with the child’s sense of loss.
+A few men also work at the orphanage for safety and maintenance reasons, and provide children a male role model.
 Although the caretakers nurture the children as best as they can, they are extremely limited in resources.
-Most orphanages do not have enough beds for children to each have their own.
-Thus many children will share a bed.
+Most orphanages do not have enough beds for children to each have their own so many children must share.
 Children are able to receive basic medical care, if needed, and are tested for HIV, Hepatitis, and other communicable diseases.

 Although many orphanages provide schooling, it is not often adequate for children to maintain the same level as their peers who attend a public school.
 Children living in orphanages often do not attend public school due to the expense.
 CAN is currently offering a tutoring and counseling program at one of our DRC orphanages for children age 3 and up.
 This program, called Jump Start, is aimed at teaching basic English and preparing children for the adoption transition.
-Our teacher, who has previous experience tutoring adopted Congolese children, is now helping our children prepare for their transition from the orphanage to their new homes.
 We are delighted to have formed this partnership and are able to hear weekly progress reports about the children.
 The children are thirsty for knowledge and love Jump Start!
 Our tutor writes, “In general, the kids like so much the school and I always have a problem to have school done.
 They want me to keep on teaching them and they never seem to get tired.
 They are all able to practice every thing they are taught.
 I told them about their new families, they were happy to hear that and some of the kids were asking me when they are supposed to meet their adoptive families.
 I heard some of them telling their friends that my mom and dad live in America; there, I am going to have good food, nice clothing, and nice stuff, they were talking even about things they do not know.”